colebrookson/marine-pop-ecol/assignments/guest-quiz.md

 1. Name of Speaker
 2. Job/ position/ location
-3. Breif summary of what they do in their job/position/rsearch.
+3. Brief summary of what they do in their job/position/research.
 This piece is for your own records.
 Be detailed if their career choice or lecture topic is of particular interest to you.
 4. **What are the two vital pieces of information they presented?**
 5. **How can you use the information they presented during this course?**
-6. **How can you use the information presented outside of this corse?**
+6. **How can you use the information presented outside of this course?**

 ### At the end of the term you will write a reflection on (15 points):
 - What you learned from the entire speaker series (5 points)